pascalranaora/sufficiency-protocol/ForDegrowthEconomists.md

 ---
 **It's time to move on and opt-out from the GDP/profit-oriented extractive era.**
-**Let's prioritize the wellbeing of our people and let's start collaboration and communities flourish everywhere over profit.**
+**Let's prioritize the wellbeing of our people and let's start over with collaboration and communities-centered economies everywhere over profit.**
 **Let’s build the first **thermodynamically honest money** — together.**